Bytes and Bits

 ★★★★☆

 I absolutely loved Foundations of Graphics & Compute: Volume 5: Ray-Tracing!
 It completely changed my perspective on webgpu.
 At first I wasn't sure about ray-tracing, but by chapter 3 I was completely hooked.
 The way the author explains webgpu is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in ray-tracing.
-What I appreciated most was how the book made compute feel so accessible.
+I've already recommended this to all my friends who are interested in graphics.
+What I appreciated most was how the book made Web Development & Design feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 Hayden Rivera